eclipse-archived/ceylon-lang.org/documentation/introduction.md

 These are the correct principal types of the expressions.
 We didn't need to explictly specify any types anywhere.

-We've worked hard to keep the type system quite simple at its core.
+We've worked hard to keep the type system [quite simple at its core](manifesto).
 This makes the language easier to learn, and helps control the number of buggy or unintuitive corner cases.
 And a highly regular type system also makes it easier to write generic code.

+[manifesto]: /blog/2012/01/18/type-system-manifesto

 ## Mixin inheritance